Ericom helps charity comply with strict data privacy guidelines

 The project was recognised as the best in the Trusted Systems category at the 2023 CRN Impact Awards last month.

-Ericom was tapped to help St John's meet the strict data privacy guidelines of the federal government's Essential 8 cybersecurity regime.
+Ericom was tapped to help St John meet the strict data privacy guidelines of the federal government's Essential 8 cybersecurity regime.

-St John's exists to help those who are in sickness, distress, suffering or danger.
+St John exists to help those who are in sickness, distress, suffering or danger.

 The charity has over 1,800 volunteers who support hospitals and ambulance services across the Victoria.